followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxFileManager/dxFileManager.md

 <!--shortDescription-->
 [tags] ctp

-The **FileManager** is a widget that allows users to upload, select, and manage files and folders on different file storages.
+The **FileManager** is a widget that allows users to upload, select, and manage files and directories in different file storages.

 [note] The **FileManager** is at the Community Technology Preview (CTP) development stage: the component is available for testing, but its concept, design, and behavior can be reconsidered and changed without notice.
 <!--/shortDescription-->